What Can You Write About if You Don’t Have Any Ideas?

 If you’ve got some half-formed ideas, set aside some focused time to explore them – maybe in your favourite coffee shop.
 You might find that you come up with a new angle or development that really interests you.
 Or you might end up going in a whole new direction, sparked by something incidental in the piece that you create.

-#5: Try Some Writing Exercises or Prompts
+#5: Try Some Writing Prompts or Exercises

-Ready-Made Ideas for Fiction Writers
+Ready-Made Ideas for Fiction Writers (Short Story or Novel)

 Write about…